ISSAFE: Improving Semantic Segmentation in Accidents by Fusing Event-based Data: Methodology

 \textbf{Event Representation.} Event cameras asynchronously encode an event at each individual pixel ($x$, $y$) at the corresponding triggering timestamp $t$, if the change of logarithmic intensity $L$ in time variance $\Delta t$ is greater than a preset threshold $C$:

 where polarity $p$ indicates the positive or negative direction of change.
 A typical volumetric representation of a continuous event stream with size $N$ is a set of 4-tuples:

 However, it is still arduous to transmit the asynchronous event spike to the convolutional network by retaining a sufficient time resolution.
-Hence, we perform a dimensionality reduction operation in the time dimension, similar to \cite{zhu2019eventgan}.
+Hence, we perform a dimensionality reduction operation in the time dimension~\cite{zhu2019eventgan}.
 The original volume is discretized with a fixed length for positive and negative events separately, and each event is locally linearly embedded to the nearest time-series panel.
 According to the number of positive time bin $B^+$, a discretized spatial-temporal volume $V^+$ is represented as:

-When both positive and negative volumes are concatenated along time dimension, the entire volume is represented as $V \in \mathbb{R} ^{B \times W\times H}$, where $B$, $W$ and $H$ are the total number of time bins, the width and height of spatial resolution, respectively.
-The detailed setting of time bins will be discussed in the experiments section.
+where the $\Tilde{t_{i}}$ is the embedded timestamp of event $e_i$ according to the time bins $B^+$.
+When both positive and negative volumes are concatenated along time dimension, the entire volume is represented as $V \in \mathbb{R} ^{B \times W\times H}, B=B^+ + B^-$, where $B$, $W$ and $H$ are the total number of time bins, the width and height of spatial resolution, respectively.
+The detailed setting of time bins $B\in\{1, 2, 18\}$ will be discussed in the experiments section.

-\textbf{Sparse-to-dense.} After event data is converted into an image-like representation, the most straightforward fusion strategy is to stack the event and RGB image $\mathcal{I} \in \mathbb{R} ^{C \times W\times H}$ channel-wisely as:
+\textbf{Event Data Synthesis.} Bringing event data to SSA task, there is still a lack of event-based dataset with semantic annotations.
+Thus, we utilize the identical EventGAN~\cite{zhu2019eventgan} model to synthesize highly reliable event data of all mentioned datasets.
+For this, two adjacent RGB image frames are required as inputs.
+Different from the fixed frame rate (17Hz) in Cityscapes~\cite{cordts2016cityscapes}, the sequence in the DADA-seg dataset was acquired with diverse cameras and frame rates, which means that its synthesized event data vary from the intensity of motion due to different time intervals.
+After verification, the penultimate frame was selected and stacked with its anchor frame for event data synthesis.
+Two cases of the generated event data are visualized in~\cref{fig:event_gen}.
+It can be seen how event data benefits the sensing in driving scenes with moving objects or in low-lighting environments, meanwhile providing higher time resolution in volumetric form.